eb2ai/My-Checklists-and-Icons/README.md

 ## A Note About This Approach
 This is a CSS-only approach to managing your Checklist and stand-alone icons.
 It makes it incredibly easy to load and swap themes.
 However, adding and changing icons is a little more difficult than simply uploading a file.

-Obsidian users tend to be a little more sophisticated and adept at managing files.
+Obsidian users tend to be more sophisticated and adept at managing files.
 I don't think this will be an issue for you.
 The payoff is we get a high level of compatibility and more control over our icons.

 ## Loading the Snippets